bbjubjub2494/chia-liquidity-provider/README.md

 ## Usage

-`liquidity init` should be used to create the initial offers.
+`clp init` should be used to create the initial offers.
 It expects the given wallet to contain appropriately split coins.

-`liquidity show-init` will indicate the expected coins.
+`clp show-init` will indicate the expected coins.

-`liquidity manage` can be run as a daemon to watch trades with the help of the Chia light wallet.
+`clp manage` can be run as a daemon to watch trades with the help of the Chia light wallet.
-Only offers created through the `init` command and recorded in the `liquidity` database will be taken into account.
+Only offers created through the `init` command and recorded in the `clp` database will be taken into account.
-If trades are performed while `liquidity manage` is not running, it will flip them as soon as it catches up.
+If trades are performed while `clp manage` is not running, it will flip them as soon as it catches up.

 ## TODO

-- something to split coins instead of inefficiently spamming `chia wallet send` from another wallet
 - manipulate offers directly to avoid weird race conditions
 - robustness against reorgs
-- use `sqlite3` as a database instead
 - support multiple positions independently
-- clean up code

 ## Wen moon?